Edentulism - Adult Tooth Loss

 Edentulism can be prevented with good oral hygiene, healthy diet, and regular dental visits.

-Treatment options depend on the extent and number of missing teeth, the bone level, one's oral health, prognosis, and costs.
-The treatment alternatives, including crowns, bridges, implants, and dentures, are categorized under Major Restorative Services and Prosthodontic Services.
-A pre-estimate is recommended prior to starting treatment.
+Your treatment options depend on the number of missing teeth, the bone level, your oral health, prognosis, and out-of-pocket budget.
+The treatment options, including bridges, implants, and dentures, are categorized under Class C Major Services.
+To avoid surprise costs, request a pre-treatment estimate before starting treatment.
+A number of services are subject to dental review and an alternate benefit may apply.

-- Complete Edentulism: missing all of the teeth on both lower and upper arch.
-Treatment options for complete edentulism include full upper and lower denture, upper and lower implant dentures, implant bridges, or full mouth implants.
+- Complete Edentulism: Missing all of the teeth on both lower and upper arch.
+Treatment options for complete edentulism include full upper and lower dentures, upper and lower implant dentures, implant supported bridges, or full mouth implants.

-- Partial Edentulism: missing one or more teeth in the mouth.
-Treatment options for partial edentulism include removable partial denture, bridge, implant-bridge, or a single implant.
+- Partial Edentulism: Missing one or more teeth in the mouth.
+Treatment options for partial edentulism include removable partial dentures, bridges, implant-supported bridges, or single implants.